/43. Multiply Strings

 Probability43.7% acceptance

 Given two non-negative integer values represented as strings, compute their product and return the result as a string.
-You must not use any built-in BigInteger library or convert the input strings directly to integers.
+You must not use any built-in BigInteger library or convert the inputs directly to integers.

 Example 1